mikaelho/pythonista-gestures/README.md

 * `location` - Location of the gesture as a `ui.Point` with `x` and `y` attributes
 * `state` - State of gesture recognition; one of `Gestures.POSSIBLE/BEGAN/RECOGNIZED/CHANGED/ENDED/CANCELLED/FAILED`
 * `number_of_touches` - Number of touches recognized

+For continuous gestures, check for `data.state == Gestures.ENDED` in the handler if you are just interested that a pinch or a force press happened.

 All of the `add_x` methods return a `recognizer` object that can be used to remove or disable the gesture as needed, see the API.
 You can also remove all gestures from a view with `remove_all_gestures(view)`.